2013 Toyota Prius Performance

 Handling and Braking

 Auto critics agree that the Toyota Prius won’t bring any driving excitement to your day.
 They say the 2013 Prius has a soft suspension that gives it too much body lean in turns, as well as floaty handling.
 Although test drivers think the Prius’ electric steering is numb, they say it’s good for navigating parking lots.
-The Prius’ regenerative brakes, which help recharge the battery, are often disliked in hybrids, but one reviewer says the Prius’ brakes are some of the worst because the pedal feels numb.
+Reviewers say the Prius' regenerative brakes make smooth stops difficult.

 - "The electric steering doesn't provide much in the way of feel, but it's user-friendly in parking lots and doesn't become overly boosted on the highway." -- Edmunds (2011)